bmaupin/civ-be-linux-fixes/README.md

 ### Game crashes before it starts when using mods

-The game will crash just before starting if any mods are used
+The Linux version of Beyond Earth will always crash just before starting if any mods are used.
+To fix this:

-#### Fix

-⚠️ This is not a proper fix, only a workaround; it may have unintended consequences.

 1. Download [CivBE.patch](CivBE.patch)
 1. Apply the patch